Perceptual Generative Autoencoders: Abstract

 \section{Abstract}

-Modern generative models are usually designed to match target distributions directly in the data space, where the intrinsic dimensionality of data can be much lower than the ambient dimensionality.
+Modern generative models are usually designed to match target distributions directly in the data space, where the intrinsic dimension of data can be much lower than the ambient dimension.
 We argue that this discrepancy may contribute to the difficulties in training generative models.
-We therefore propose to map both the generated and target distributions to the latent space using the encoder of a standard autoencoder, and train the generator (or decoder) to match the target distribution in the latent space.
-The resulting method, perceptual generative autoencoder (PGA), is then incorporated with a maximum likelihood or variational autoencoder (VAE) objective to train the generative model.
-With maximum likelihood, PGAs generalize the idea of reversible generative models to unrestricted neural network architectures and arbitrary latent dimensionalities.
-When combined with VAEs, PGAs can generate sharper samples than vanilla VAEs.
+We therefore propose to map both the generated and target distributions to a latent space using the encoder of a standard autoencoder, and train the generator (or decoder) to match the target distribution in the latent space.
+Specifically, we enforce the consistency in both the data space and the latent space with theoretically justified data and latent reconstruction losses.
+The resulting generative model, which we call a \emph{perceptual generative autoencoder~(PGA)}, is then trained with a maximum likelihood or variational autoencoder~(VAE) objective.
+With maximum likelihood, PGAs generalize the idea of reversible generative models to unrestricted neural network architectures and arbitrary number of latent dimensions.
+When combined with VAEs, PGAs substantially improve over the baseline VAEs in terms of sample quality.
 Compared to other autoencoder-based generative models using simple priors, PGAs achieve state-of-the-art FID scores on CIFAR-10 and CelebA.